Church & Private Schools

-AA-YP is a church school under Lifiting Christ Worship Center, Incorporated.
-In addition, the academy is a member school of The Association of Christian Teachers & Schools (ACTS), and has completed the process for obtaining accreditation.
+AA-YP, Inc. is an integrated auxiliary organization of Lifting Christ Worship Center, a non-profit religious organization.
+The academy is a member school of The Association of Christian Teachers & Schools (ACTS), and has completed the process for obtaining accreditation.

 AA-YP is "FULLY ACCREDITED" as of May 28, 2018,